plastyk/silverstripe-dashboard/docs/en/customisation-quicklinks.md

 ## Customising icons

-When adding new buttons we can make use of the range of [font awesome icons](http://fontawesome.io/icons/) that are included with the dashboard module.
+When adding new buttons we can make use of the range of [Font Awesome icons](https://fontawesome.com/icons) that are included with the dashboard module.